Protesters Throng Berlin In Massive Rally To Support 'Open And Free Society'

 Merkel did not immediately respond publicly to the demonstration, but other members of her coalition offered words of support for those who had taken to the streets.

-"The many people in Berlin today supporting cohesion and an open society show courage," said one member of Merkel's cabinet, Katarina Barley.
+"The many people in Berlin today supporting cohesion and an open society show courage," said one member of Merkel's Cabinet, Katarina Barley.
 "We are not divided by hatred and racism!"